Fires scorch France, Spain; temperature-related deaths soar | Science-Environment

 Hungary, Croatia and the Greek island of Crete have also fought wildfires this week, as have Morocco and California.

-The scorching temperatures have reached as far north as Britain, where its weather agency has issued its first-ever "red warning" of extreme heat for Monday and Tuesday, when temperatures in southern England may reach 40 C (104 F) for the first time.
+The scorching temperatures have reached as far north as Britain, where its weather agency has issued its first-ever “red warning” of extreme heat for Monday and Tuesday, when temperatures in southern England may reach 40 degrees Celsius for the first time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)